-Psychological tests assist Dr. O'Connor in exploring the young persons psychological strengths, as well as their psychological challenges and needs.
-The psychological assessment provides information from various psychological tests, and other measures about how the child, adolescent or young adult is doing, compared to same aged peers across a range of developmental domains.
-These include the social, emotional, behavioral and cognitive/learning domains.Psychological tests help reveal the various psychological concerns that are at issue for a young person, and what is contributing to and maintaining these concerns.
+Psychological tests assist Dr. O'Connor in assessing the young person's psychological strengths, as well as his/her psychological challenges and needs.
+Dr. O'Connor's psychological assessments reflect her post graduate training in school neuropsychology.
+Her psychological assessments provide information from various psychological tests, and other measures about how the young person is functioning across a range of neurocognitive domains, when compared to same aged peers.
+These include the social, emotional, behavioral and cognitive/learning domains.

 Psychological tests help the psychologist get beneath the surface to uncover the multiple factors that are contributing to psychological concerns in the young person.

 Psychological Tests fall into various categories, and measure the young person's psychological functioning across various domains.
-They include tests of intelligence, achievement and social, emotional and behavioral functioning.
-Psychological tests also measure various neuropsychological processing skills, such as auditory/verbal and visual/spatial functioning.
+They include tests of intelligence, academic achievement and social, emotional and behavioral functioning.
+Psychological tests also measure various neuropsychological processing skills, such as auditory/phonological and visual/spatial functioning.
 Psychological tests provide measures of the young person's verbal and nonverbal reasoning and/or problem solving

-skills, or their language and academic skills, such as verbal comprehension, written language, reading and math skills.
+skills, their language and academic skills, such as verbal comprehension, written language, reading and math skills.
 Behavior rating scales are also included to measure the young person's social, emotional and behavioral functioning.

 Psychological testing is not just a one size fits all process.
 Just as considerable time and expertise is required to provide an appropriate analysis of the test results, and how they play out for each particular client, planning is also required to choose the psychological tests that are most appropriate for each individual client.
-No two clients are alike, and each client will benefit from a battery of different tests that is unique to their particular needs.
-Various tests and assessment measures will nonetheless remain common across most clients.
+No two clients are alike, and each client will benefit from a battery of different tests that are unique to her particular needs.
+Various tests and assessment measures will nonetheless remain common across clients.

 Licensed clinical psychologists have many years of training and are qualified to conduct and supervise the psychological testing process.
-They are not only trained to administer and score the tests, but to analyze and interpret them, and make diagnoses were appropriate and develop evidence based treatment plans.
+They are not only trained to administer and score the tests, but to analyze and interpret them, and make diagnoses when appropriate and develop evidence based treatment plans.
 The testing and assessment process is designed to make sense of the results for each individual client and to ensure that the client receives interventions tailored to his or her individual needs.